Best MVNOs that use T-Mobile's network

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-There are numerous great MVNOs utilizing T-Mobile's network that offer a wide range of plans, with everything from just a few minutes of talk time to unlimited data thrown into the mix.
+There are many great MVNOs using T-Mobile's network that offer a wide range of plans, with everything from just a few minutes of talk time to fully unlimited data thrown into the mix.
 As such, many of these prepaid carriers are also some of the best MVNOs overall.
-While more and more consumers are using up large amounts of data on their smartphones these days, the availability of Wi-Fi has continued to get better, allowing many users to get by with cheaper plans.
-If you don't require lots of data, there's a plan with most prepaid carriers having a few GBs of data available at a fabulous price.
+While more and more consumers are using large amounts of data on their smartphones these days, the availability of Wi-Fi continues to get better, allowing many users to get by with cheaper plans.
+If you don't require lots of data, there's a certainly a plan available with most prepaid carriers having just a few GBs of data, at a fantastic price.

-Now officially a subsidiary of T-Mobile, Mint Mobile continues to offer plenty of data for most users with a pricing structure that immediately makes sense.
+Now a subsidiary of T-Mobile, Mint Mobile continues to offer lots of data for most users with a pricing structure that immediately makes sense.
 Mint Mobile's unlimited plan isn't the most feature-laden but for most customers, it's going to be more than enough.
-Then there's Metro by T-Mobile, which offers a variety of plans having multi-line discounts, bundled subscription services, and a lot more.
+Then there's Metro by T-Mobile, which offers a variety of plans having multi-line discounts, bundled subscription services, and a more.

 Samuel Contreras